Glück auf > K-Stage

 title01.gif

-Winner of the Grand Prize, Best Director, and Best Actor at the World Duo Theater Festival
+Winner of the Grand Prize, Best Director, and Best Actor Awards at the World Two-Person Theater Festival

-The two-person play “Glück Auf” asks a question at the boundary between life and death:
+The two-person play <Glück auf> poses a question from the edge of life and death:

 title02.gif